9

 Obsessive-Compulsive Personality Disorder

-Kunikida exhibits behaviors characteristic of someone with Obsessive-Compulsive Personality Disorder (OCPD).
-His extreme dedication to work and his methodical approach to life demonstrate his need for control and perfectionism.
-Notably, his adherence to his "Ideal" notebook, which dictates his actions and decisions, reflects his preoccupation with rules and order.
+Kunikida exhibits behaviors characteristic of someone with OCPD.
+His extreme dedication to work and methodical approach to life demonstrate his need for control and perfectionism.
+His adherence to his "Ideal" notebook reflects his preoccupation with rules and order.

 • Preoccupation with Details: Kunikida's obsession with his notebook and planning shows his extreme focus on order and organization, often at the expense of the larger goals.